-The contents of the specified data memory are decremented by one.
-If the result is zero, the next instruction is skipped.
+The contents of the specified data memory are decremented by 1.
+If the result is 0, the next instruction is skipped.
 The result is stored in the accumulator but the data memory remains unchanged.
-If the result is zero, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (two cycles).
-Otherwise proceed with the next instruction (one cycle).
+If the result is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
+Otherwise proceed with the next instruction (1 cycle).

-Skip if ([m]-1)=0, ACC $\leftarrow ([m]-1)$
+Skip if ([m]-1)=0, ACC \leftarrow ([m]-1)